Nintendo 3DS Architecture

 Graphics

 Next to a new CPU is always a modern GPU.
 So, what kind of Picture Processing Unit did Nintendo build this time?
 To tell the truth, none.
-For the first time in their portable line, they resorted to a GPU supplier.
+For the first time in their portable line, they resorted to a GPU vendor.

 Nevertheless, the requirements of Nintendo haven’t shifted.
 The company still wanted a chip with acceptable performance… and the intellectual property core.
 This will allow them to embed the GPU into their SoC, in the same way they did with the ARM CPUs.